 Leafpad is a very simple text editor.
-Its very lightweight.
+It’s very lightweight.
 Only recommended for taking small notes, easy access.
-One can use this for programming, development but its a editor that’s purpose only text – nothing else.
+One can use this for programming, development but it’s an editor that’s purpose only text – nothing else.
 Simple and elegant.

 How to Install Leafpad

-To Install Leafpad in Ubuntu, Mint run below command in terminal (enter password when prompted):
+To Install Leafpad in Ubuntu, Mint run the below command in the terminal (enter the password when prompted):

 sudo apt-get install leafpad